sabbir-subhan/appium-Python/README.md

 - Error about Xcode version, to switch xcode version use: sudo xcode-select -switch /Applications/Xcode.app
 - Appium 1.6 -- "socket hang up" - rebuild WebDriver Runner
 - error containing "adbExec" - uninstall apps from device: "Unlock", "Appium Settings" -- Appium will install them automatically
 - real devices can overheat, which is causing test to fail
+- for some reason on iOS -- "No reset" checkbox in Appium setting is not working, so tests for iOS are written to compensate it, but remember to run Android tests with checkbox "No reset" checked